Apr 03 2020

 Part III: Finding Alternatives To Deliver Promises

-With events and gatherings being cancelled, the increasing barriers on in-person meetings, businesses across all industries bearing the brunt of COVID-19, and no sign when we can start up again, digital marketing is going to be the clear winner here.
+With events and gatherings being canceled, the increasing barriers on in-person meetings, businesses across all industries bearing the brunt of COVID-19.
+Plus with no sign when we can start up again, digital marketing is going to be the clear winner here.

-A key to resilience is the development of ongoing contingencies to prevent this loss and in this situation, it most likely means moving into social media marketing, content marketing, SEO and SEM campaigns.
-The same holds true for businesses who have been slow to adapt to digital marketing.
+A key to resilience is the development of ongoing contingencies to prevent this loss and in this situation, it most likely means moving into social media marketing, content marketing, SEO, and SEM campaigns.
+The same holds true for businesses that have been slow to adapt to digital marketing.

 If it is standard in your business to go out and meet potential customers, adapting could mean opening new channels over social media or hosting virtual events where introductions can be made and relationships established.
 It could be your most feasible option in times when your prospects are less open to the idea of meeting with you and shaking your hands.